 In certain circumstances, you may nominate by way of statutory declaration a person who operated your vehicle on our toll road.
 If this occurs, we may contact that person and inform them of the details of your nomination.

-Under the Corporations Act, we are required to make limited shareholder details available to members of the public on request.
+Under the Corporations Act 2001 (Cth), we are required to make limited shareholder details available to members of the public on request.

 We may disclose information to recipients that are located in a different Australian State or Territory to you and to recipients located outside Australia.
 We may disclose personal information to contractors outside of Australia and may use off-shore servers for the purposes of data storage.
-We have engaged contractors in the Philippines, the United States, Portugal, France, India and certain other countries and may disclose certain personal information to those contractors.
+We have engaged contractors in the Philippines, the United States, Portugal, France, India, Canada, New Zealand, South Africa and certain other countries and may disclose certain personal information to those contractors.

-We may also disclose certain personal information to our related entities in the United States, although such information will typically only relate to employees and internal corporate matters and not customer information or the operation of our roads in Australia.
+We may also disclose certain personal information to our related entities in the United States and Canada, although such information will typically only relate to employees and internal corporate matters and not customer information or the operation of our roads in Australia.

 We will take commercially reasonable steps to ensure that any overseas recipient does not breach the Australian Privacy Principles (other than Australian Privacy Principle 1) in relation to the personal information.